 The workshop series has a limited budget from which to provide partial support

 for travel, through a grant held this year by Clemson University.
 In order to stretch our budget, we encourage car pooling and students to share lodging as much as possible.

-If you have requested travel support, please fill out the form (PDF) and
+If you are requesting partial travel support, please fill out the form (PDF) and

 send it to Prof. Hui Xue by email (huixue at clemson dot edu) at

 Please see the information on the local department webpage:

 The events on Friday will take place in the Duke Math Department, in